lukso-network/docs/docs/guides/01-create-universal-profile.md

 const myKMAddress = myContracts.KeyManager.address;
 ```

-You can then create an instance of your Universal Profile, Key Manager and Universal Receiver Delegate ready to be interact with.
+You can then create instances of your UP, KM and URD.
+These will be ready to be used and interacted with on the [L14 network](./../networks/l14-testnet.md).

 <Tabs>